Chris Godwin Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 - Godwin's 55.6 receiving yards per game in his nine matchups against the Saints are 20.9 fewer than his over/under for Sunday's game.

-- Godwin has caught a touchdown pass versus the Saints four times, and had multiple TDs in one of those games.
+- In nine matchups with the Saints, Godwin has had a TD catch four times, including multiple scores in one game.

-- The Saints are allowing 265.5 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- This week Godwin will face the NFL's 20th-ranked pass defense (265.5 yards allowed per game).

-- At 1.0 passing TDs allowed per game, the Saints defense is ranked second in the NFL.
+- The Saints have conceded six passing TDs this season (1.0 per game), ranking them second among NFL defenses.

 Recent Performances

-- Against the Bears last week, Godwin was targeted 11 times and racked up 111 yards on eight receptions while scoring one touchdown.
+- In last week's matchup with the Bears, Godwin caught eight passes for 111 yards and scored one touchdown while being targeted 11 times.

-- Godwin has hauled in 20 catches for 224 yards and one touchdown during his last three games.
-He was targeted 27 times and averages 74.7 receiving yards.
+- Godwin's 27 targets have led to 20 catches for 224 yards (74.7 per game) and one touchdown over his last three outings.

 Godwin's Tampa Bay Teammates